damayant/Data-Science-and-ML/ml_models/types_of_learning_with_use_caes/unsupervised_learning_use_cases.md

 #### 2. Unsupervised Learning Use Cases
 Unsupervised learning is a powerful approach in machine learning that deals with unlabeled data, allowing for the discovery of patterns, structures, or relationships without explicit guidance from predefined target variables.
 Here are some real-life examples of unsupervised learning applications:

-1. **Clustering and Customer Segmentation**: Unsupervised learning algorithms can group similar data points together to identify distinct segments or clusters.
-This can be useful in customer segmentation to understand different groups of customers based on their attributes, behaviors, or preferences, enabling targeted marketing strategies.
+1. **Clustering and Customer Segmentation**: <mark>Unsupervised learning algorithms can group similar data points together to identify distinct segments or clusters.
+This can be useful in customer segmentation to understand different groups of customers based on their attributes, behaviors, or preferences, enabling targeted marketing strategies.</mark>

    Example: Segmenting online shoppers based on their browsing and purchasing behavior to tailor personalized recommendations and promotions.